luite/cardano-bench-utils/README.md

 investigation of `cardano-node` performance.
 There are some implementation notes/remarks.

-- I'm not sure if we always get a complete package list with `localize-dependencies`, perhaps we can force it to use an empty package db to start
 - We need some fixes to `ghc-events` to correctly parse/emit GHC 9.6 events.
   Build `filterlog` and `eventlog2html` against this version!
 - More postprocessing is needed, and cleaning of the results.